neoj123/FPGA-based-Dino-Runner/README.md

-VIDEO DEMO TO BE ADDED SOON
+VIDEO DEMO TO BE ADDED SOON, MIF files and vga adapter code TBA

 # FPGA-based-Dino-Runner
 This project is a hardware implementation of the classic Dino Runner game, synthesized and deployed on an FPGA.